 mesh services: The set of services that enable the creation and operation of a mesh basic service set (MBSS).

-mesh station (STA): A quality-of-service (QoS) STA that implements the mesh facility.
+mesh station (STA): [mesh STA] A quality-of-service (QoS) STA that implements the mesh facility.

-message integrity code (MIC): A value generated by a cryptographic function.
+message integrity code: [MIC] A value generated by a cryptographic function.
 If the input data are changed, a new value cannot be correctly computed without knowledge of the cryptographic key(s) used by the cryptographic function.

 This is traditionally called a -message authentication code (MAC), but the acronym MAC is already reserved for another meaning in this standard.

-mobile station (STA): A type of STA that uses network communications while in motion.
+mobile station (STA): [mobile STA] A type of STA that uses network communications while in motion.

 mobility domain: A set of basic service sets (BSSs), within the same extended service set (ESS), that support fast BSS transitions between themselves and that are identified by the set’s mobility domain identifier (MDID).

-mobility domain identifier (MDID): An identifier that names a mobility domain.
+mobility domain identifier: [MDID] An identifier that names a mobility domain.

 multicast: See: group addressed.